carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 ---
 title: "Get_Homologues"
-teaching: 0
+teaching: 20 min
-exercises: 0
+exercises: 5 min
 questions:
 - "What is Get_Homologues?"
-- "What is Clusterin?"
+- "What is Clustering?"
-- "Which are the clustering algorithms?"
+- "Which are the clustering algorithms tha use Get_Homologues?"

 objectives:
 - "Clustering orthologous proteins from Gen Bank files."